WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 Thus it is relatively tricky to give a precise roadmap with what will be implemented in the near and distant future.
 You can check the [ToDo list](/building-wasabi/ToDo.md) for a somewhat up-to-date summary of the short term priorities of the next #twoweeks, and what might be implemented in the distant future.

-### Is there a bounty program?
-Yes!
-The beauty of Wasabi is that it's not just a very awesome wallet by default, but it has the additional opt-in CoinJoin serivce.
-This is provided by [zkSnacks Ltd.](https://zksnacks.com), and in exchange for this additional product the user pays a coordinator fee.
-In return, zkSnacks is supporting several developers to dedicate their full time to contributing to this open source project.
-There are also projects like the [contribution game](/building-wasabi/ContributionGame.md) where a bounty is paid out to any contributor worthy the praise.
-Specifically for the documentation, there is a monthly budged of 1.000 USD to pay for the maintainence and expansion of this knowledge archive.

 ## You can become a Wasabika

 ### How should I start contributing to Wasabi?